 Immunizations also affect AMR by preventing viral infections.
 Studies showed a reduction in antibiotic prescriptions in influenza patients who were vaccinated with the influenza vaccine, as it prevented “super infections” that could lead to inappropriate antibiotic use.

-In order to increase awareness of AMR and to encourage best practices among the general public as well as the healthcare setting, the world annually celebrates World Antimicrobial Resistance Awareness Week.
+To increase awareness of AMR and to encourage best practices among the general public as well as the healthcare setting, the world annually celebrates World Antimicrobial Resistance Awareness Week.

 This year, it is being held between November 18 and November 24, and the theme for 2021 is: “Spread awareness, stop resistance.”
 This theme is meant to encourage the public to be advocates for AMR in their own communities – be it families, neighborhoods, or places of work.
 It is important to increase knowledge about what AMR is and to spread awareness on individual and community actions that can affect the control and spread of AMR.